Scalable inference with Autoregressive Neural Ratio Estimation: Methodology: extending TMNRE

 Typically, nested sampling algorithms start by drawing a collection of live points from the prior.
 In the current context, one evolves them by discarding the point with the lowest ratio, denoted with $r_\mathrm{min}$, and replacing it with a new point subject to the constrain $r > r_\mathrm{min}$.
 The remaining live points are now uniformly distributed over a compressed volume (as they are drawn from a constrained prior as in Eq~\eqref{eq:gamma_r} with $\epsilon = r_\mathrm{min}$).

 The most challenging aspect of the nested sampling algorithm is drawing new live points under the hard likelihood-to-evidence ratio condition $r > r_\mathrm{min}$.
-One possible reliable and efficient way to do so is through slice sampling, first introduced in Ref.~\cite{Neal_2000}.
+One possible reliable and efficient way to do so is through slice sampling, first introduced in \cite{Neal_2000}.
 Starting from one randomly chosen live point, slice sampling builds a chain of proposed live points by taking sequential 1-dimensional steps in a random direction.
-The length of this chain controls the amount of correlation between the new live point and the initial one (for further information see Ref.~\cite{buchner2023nested}).
+The length of this chain controls the amount of correlation between the new live point and the initial one (for further information see \cite{buchner2023nested}).

 In our slice sampling implementation, we use a number of different ploys to make our sampling scheme more efficient for the purposes at hand.
 Firstly, instead of a single chain, the user can define the number of slice sampling chains to draw new live points that will be run in parallel.
 Secondly, the sampler is implemented such that it allows vectorized evaluations of the natively GPU-based ratio estimator, which provides considerable computational speed-up.
 We also provide useful functionality to compute the threshold $\epsilon$ that defines the constrained prior region in Eq.~\eqref{eq:gamma_r}, based on how much probability mass from the current approximate likelihood-to-evidence ratio one wants the region to include.
 This is relevant for setting the convergence criterion related to posterior mass that defines the iso-likelihood-to-ratio contour, as in Eq.~\eqref{eq:gamma_r}.
+Importantly, inference errors caused by truncation arise when not enough posterior mass is included in the truncated regions, resulting in wrongly excluded parts of the parameter space of interest (for a detailed discussion and test of the impact that overly tight complex truncation induces on inference, we refer the reader to App.
+6.10 of \citealt{deistler2022truncated}).
 For sequential SBI applications, we advise the user to conservatively choose the threshold $\epsilon$ such that the truncated prior encloses the highest probability density (HPD) region that contains at minimum $99.9 \%$ (\textit{i.e.}~$1 - 10^{-3}$) of the probability mass.